rohitgirdhar/CATER/baselines/README.md

 ## Launch non-local training pipeline

 The training follows the same paradigm as the non local codebase.
 We provide sample `.yaml` config files in the `configs_cater` folder.
 To launch training, we provide a nifty little `launch.py` script.
-Again, you'll likely need to edit it to point it to the right paths (if needed), and launch the training as follows:
+Again, you'll likely need to edit it to point it to the right paths (if needed).
+The pretrained model used for initialization can be downloaded from the [non-local codebase](https://github.com/facebookresearch/video-nonlocal-net#pre-trained-models-for-downloads) [[direct link](https://cmu.box.com/s/nw9hqonwz25yl86xh9q3m9yoak8fige6)].
+Then, launch the training as follows:

 ```bash
 $ vim configs_cater/001_I3D_NL_localize_imagenetPretrained_32f_8SR.yaml  # <-- change the first 2 lines to point to the data as processed above